DavidJenei94/warpaint-motivation/README.md

 - Seconds normally hide after entering low power mode (usually after 10 seconds).
 You can enable to always show the seconds on some devices (it can drain the battery faster).
 The available devices for this option are in the device support sheet in the 'Update seconds in low power mode' column.
 - In 'Device Indicators' data field the notifications and alarms icons are shown when there is at least 1 in that category.
 - To uninstall Warpaint Motivation, first you need to change to any other watchface then you can proceed.
-- Warpaint Motivation does not collect and forward any data.
+- Warpaint Motivation does not collect or forward any data.

 ### Credits
 Thanks for: